Comment by pjmlp

 They could buy Unity though.
 Considering how mismanaged that company is it wouldn’t be such a bad outcome.
 Of course large acquisitions are very costly and risky these days.

-baq 6 days ago
+baq a year ago

 Note this is a huge improvement from 'binary is guaranteed to not work in the future, probably not too distant' of the standard model of Linux distributions.

-wqaatwt 5 days ago
+wqaatwt a year ago

 If Linux gaming picks up and it gains significant market share then that is not an issue.
 Game developers will not use APIs that don’t work on the machines of ~20% of their users (or won’t make it mandatory, anyway)